Docs

 It is possible to create a long-lived token that does not expire.
 For greater security, we recommend creating shorter-lived tokens and rotating them periodically.

 For security reasons, GraphQL Storefront API tokens are scoped to particular CORS (opens in a new tab) origins, so you must supply the origin or origins on which you intend to use the token.
 If you have more than two origins, you will need multiple tokens.
 If you do not supply any CORS origins, the API will reject requests originating from web browsers, although you can still use it in other contexts.
+GraphQL server-to-server requests do not require allowed_cors_origins.

 Create a storefront token